Gazebo and pergola are outdoor structures that can add a lot of interest to your property without a huge investment.

 The next step is painting the ceiling of your gazebo.

-For painting the ceiling of your gazebo, you will want to use a paint which is made for porch ceilings.
+For painting the ceiling of your gazebo, you will want to use paint that is made for porch ceilings.

-This type of exterior paint formulation will lessen the chances of splatter and have components which will destroy any mold or mildew that might try to attach to the ceiling.
+This type of exterior paint formulation will lessen the chances of splatter and have components that will destroy any mold or mildew that might try to attach to the ceiling.

 You can use a paint roller with a pole extension to apply the paint, but after covering most of the surface, you may need to climb a ladder and apply the paint to the edges with a brush.

-Finally, you can paint the floor of the gazebo or pergola using a tough acrylic latex paint that is meant for porch floor.
+Finally, you can paint the floor of the gazebo or pergola using tough acrylic latex paint that is meant for the porch floor.

-These coatings are not only abrasion-resistance but also moisture resistant which will ensure that your gazebo’s wood floor stay protected for long from ongoing foot traffic, and harsh weather elements.
+These coatings are not only abrasion-resistance but also moisture resistant which will ensure that your gazebo’s wood floor stays protected for long from ongoing foot traffic, and harsh weather elements.

-When it’s about choosing the right color for gazebo, neutral color such as beige, gray, or white are best as they will help the other colors stand out.
+When it’s about choosing the right color for the gazebo, neutral colors such as beige, gray, or white are best as they will help the other colors stand out.

 You should use complementary colors such as gray for the floor and blue for the ceiling, but you can be bold as well by using brilliant coloring.